-On 3 March 2005, orphan designation (EU/3/05/262) was granted by the European Commission to Orfagen, France, for titanium dioxide and bisoctrizole for the treatment of UV-A and visible lightinduced photosensitivity disorders (chronic actinic dermatitis, cutaneous porphyrias, actinic prurigo and solar urticaria).
+On 3 March 2005, orphan designation (EU/3/05/262) was granted by the European Commission to Orfagen, France, for titanium dioxide and bisoctrizole for the treatment of ultraviolet (UV)-A- and visible-light-induced photosensitivity disorders (chronic actinic dermatitis, cutaneous porphyrias, actinic prurigo and solar urticaria).

-UV-A and visible light-induced photosensitivity disorders include various skin diseases, which have in common that exposure to UV rays or even to visible light results in an abnormal skin reaction (photosensitivity).
+UV-A- and visible-light-induced photosensitivity disorders include various skin diseases, which have in common that exposure to UV rays or even to visible light results in an abnormal skin reaction (photosensitivity).
 This can produce skin lesions such as redness, scratches, blisters and scarring.
-Among the skin diseases induced by the UV-A and the visible light, chronic actinic dermatitis, actinic prurigo and solar urticaria appear without an underlying cause while cutaneous porphyria occurs in people having an underlying metabolic disease.
+Among the skin diseases induced by UV-A and visible light, chronic actinic dermatitis, actinic prurigo and solar urticaria appear without an underlying cause, while cutaneous porphyria occurs in people having an underlying metabolic disease.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, UV-A and visible light-induced photosensitivity disorders affected approximately 3.5 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 161,000 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, UV-A- and visible-light-induced photosensitivity disorders affected approximately 3.5 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 163,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?